adlrocha/adlrocha.github.io/src/content/blog/2024-01-02-resolutions.md

 ---
 title: "2024 Resolutions"
 date: "2024-01-04"
-draft: true
+draft: false
 tags: [personal, self-improvement]
 ---

-# 2024 Resolutions
+# @aldrocha - 2024 Resolutions
 > Getting back into good habits, and entering the world of AI.

 Is great to be back!
 It feels like ages since I last wrote here.
 These past few years have been full of intense work, stressing deadlines, and **a clear neglect for this newsletter**.
 However, that doesn't mean that I've completely stopped writing.
 Actually, last year has been **the year that I've written the most in my life.**